 What’s the difference between Lipoedema and Lymphoedema?

 Most often GP’s will jump to the conclusion that their patients are referring to lymphedema, and it may be possible that if you have had lipoedema for a number of years you also have lymphoedema.
 Lymphoedema results from malfunction of the lymphatic system, whereas lipoedema is thought to primarily be a disorder of adipose tissue (a lipodystrophy).
 Patients with lipoedema may develop lymphatic dysfunction.
 This combination of lipoedema and secondary lymphoedema is sometimes referred to as lipo-lymphoedema.

 I’ve spoken to my GP and they’ve never heard of Lipoedema.
 Where can my GP or health practitioner learn more?

 If your doctor has not heard of lipoedema before, or says that you must mean lymphoedema, stay calm, it’s not your doctor’s fault if their medical school didn’t include lipoedema in their studies!
 Point out that the Royal College of GPs (RCGPs) has separate elearning courses on Lipoedema and Lymphoedema and that they are different conditions.
 Symptoms vary widely for each individual so it may be difficult for your doctor to diagnose you without taking the elearning course.
 The course only takes approximately 30 minutes and earns 1 CPD hour.
-Try to loose any excess weight that isn’t due to lipoedema, as this will make it easier to diagnose lipoedema.

 Your GP and Healthcare Professional can also learn more by consulting the UK Best Practices Guidelines.